EMIF at a Glance

 Funding will be made available to organisations based in European countries, including namely the EU, EFTA and UK, and whose focus of activities is on the mentioned countries.

-Projects supported by the Fund will focus on four areas:
+Projects supported by the Fund will focus on four areas of intervention:

 The multi-donor Fund has an initial duration of five years (2021-26), which may be extended.